Lyme Disease

 Local Epidemiology

 Active tick surveillance results have identified a local, reproducing population of blacklegged ticks (Ixodes scapularis) in Thunder Bay.
-62.5 percent of black-legged ticks (BLTs, formerly known as deer ticks) collected via active surveillance during the 2021 season (as of August 13) have tested positive for the Lyme disease bacteria, Borrelia burgdorferi.
-This is an increase over previous years where approximately 10 percent of BLTs tested positive.
+55% percent of black-legged ticks (BLTs, formerly known as deer ticks) collected via active surveillance during the 2022 season tested positive for the Lyme disease bacteria, Borrelia burgdorferi.
+This yields a 3-year average of >30% of black-legged ticks infected with Borrelia burgdorferi, which is important for the post-exposure prophylaxis decision algorithm published by Health Quality Ontario.

 As of May 1, 2019, Thunder Bay and immediately surrounding areas have been designated as a risk area for Lyme disease by Public Health Ontario.
 See the 2022 Ontario Lyme Disease Map, for more information.